shreyasgune/PerlSite/readme.md

 ## Subroutines
 Subroutines are declared using the `sub` keyword.
-In contrast with built-in functions, user-defined subroutines always accept the same input: a list of scalars.
-That list may of course have a single element, or be empty.
-A single scalar is taken as a list with a single element.
-A hash with N elements is taken as a list with 2N elements.
+In contrast with built-in functions, user-defined subroutines always accept the same input: a list of scalars.</br>That list may of course have a single element, or be empty.</br> A single scalar is taken as a list with a single element.
+A hash with N elements is taken as a list with 2N elements.</br>

 ```
 sub somename()